sjdv1982/seamless-tools/README.md

 These are available in `jobless/tests`.
 They use the Transformer.docker_image values "ubuntu", "rpbs/seamless" and "rpbs/autodock".
 Make sure that these are available as Docker images in the place where the jobs will be run.
 NOTE: If you are using Jobless with Slurm+Singularity (not available among the test configs), have them as Singularity .sif files instead of as Docker images.

-Launch a shell in a Seamless container with `seamless-bash`
+Launch a shell in a Seamless container with `seamless-bash`, or use the `seamless-framework` conda environment.

+Make sure that the environment variable SEAMLESS_COMMUNION_PORT is set to the corresponding value in the Jobless .yaml file.
+SEAMLESS_COMMUNION_IP must point to the Jobless server IP address / hostname as well.

 Run the tests `bash.py`, `docker_.py` and `autodock.py` with python3.
 This will connect to a running Jobless instance.
 See the .expected-output files in the same folder.
 If the output contains instead `Local computation has been disabled for this Seamless instance` or `Environment power cannot be granted: 'docker'`, then the test has failed, because a connection to Jobless could not be made. `CacheMissError` indicates a failure in connecting to the Seamless database.

 The above tests are for bash/bashdocker transformations and will work for all of the config files in `/jobless/config`.
 In addition, there are the following tests that require a config file with a generic jobhandler: